Nonprofit Leaders: Celebrating the Women Who Keep Soldiers’ Angels Going Strong

 Meet our Director of Marketing and Communications, Michelle Julazadeh Chavarin.
 Michelle is the woman behind ALL of the communications for Soldiers’ Angels and has been with us for eight years!
 From writing copy to creating graphics, updating the website, reaching out to the press, making sure our communications run smoothly… She does a lot behind the scenes and we are so grateful for her dedication, creativity, and hard work.

-Seeing the anxiety in my mom when my brother was deployed and sensing her struggle to really know how she could support him compelled me to want to help carry out this valuable service for our service members.
+Seeing the anxiety in my mom when my brother was deployed and sensing her struggle to really know how she could support him compelled me to want to help carry out this valuable service for our Service Members.

 – Michelle Julazadeh Chavarin